tanweijie123/tp/docs/DeveloperGuide.md

 * 2a.
 The list is empty.

   Use case ends.

+* 2b.
+User requests to force delete a specific Client in the Client List.

+    * 2b1.
+FitEgo force deletes the Client and its associated Schedules.

+    Use case ends.

 * 3a.
 The given index is invalid.

     * 3a1.
+FitEgo shows an error message.

+      Use case resumes at step 2.

+* 3b.
+The given index refers to a client associated with one or more Schedule.

+    * 3b1.
 FitEgo shows an error message.

       Use case resumes at step 2.

 **Use case: Tag a Client**